 Budapest is unique in that it affords its visitors the opportunity to visit two cities in one.
 Thanks to the Danube River that the city straddles, it's home to both Buda— situated on the hills—and Pest, located on the plains.
 There's a unique concentration of art nouveau architecture, alongside stunning thermal baths and spas, remarkable views, and more.

-Budapest is blessed with very pleasant weather in April, as temperatures warm and tourists increase.
+The Hungarian capital is blessed with very pleasant weather in April, as temperatures warm and tourists increase.
 It's easy to walk around the city this month, so if you're hoping to see the city's many heritage sights and landmarks on foot, there are few better times than during spring.
 One of the best ways: Relax at a local café with a coffee or cocktail.
 Visitors may also want to attend a fun 2020 event such as the Budapest Spring Festival for some theatrical and dance performances or the Oldtimer Show to check out antique vehicles and motorcycles.
 While that can be difficult in winter or March, it's divine in April.